NebulaNebula

 Managing your schedules

-You can manage scheduled tasks through conversation at any time:
+You can also manage scheduled tasks through conversation:

 Show me my triggers.